margiebrighton/eid100/WEBPAGE.md

 <img src="https://fbcdn-sphotos-b-a.akamaihd.net/hphotos-ak-ash3/531540_10152666588805346_156515080_n.jpg" alt="Ron and I">
 <p>Although this is an assignment for EID 100 at Ryerson, I'd like to take a moment to praise a favourite musician of mine.
 His name is Ron Sexsmith.
 Not only is he a wonderful singer and songwriter, but the man is blessed with a kind heart.
-I encourage everyone to check out his music, if you haven't already.</p>
+I encourage everyone to check out his music, if you haven't already.
+This is a picture of when I had the pleasure of meeting Ron at a recent concert.</p>
 <BODY BACKGROUND="https://fbcdn-sphotos-b-a.akamaihd.net/hphotos-ak-ash3/531540_10152666588805346_156515080_n.jpg">
 <tr>
 <table>